AGWeb18/Portfolio/README.md

 ## **COVID-19 Impact Dashboard | Canadian Memorial Chiropractic College(CMCC)**

-A collaborative effort between Human Resources, Student Services, the Incident command team and myself to build a real-time dashboard of the impacts of COVID-19 across the institution.
-This helps manage all reported cases and acts as a single view into how the institution is doing.
+This reporting mechanics helps manage all reported cases, split between Employees, Students and Faculty and acts as a single view into how the institution is doing.

 _Technology Used_
 - Input: Microsoft Forms